 In other situations, when you don’t have enough cargo to fill up a container, shipping a container to Japan with the groupage modality will undoubtedly be the best alternative.
 This way involves sharing the container with other goods belonging to other traders, but you pay only for the space used by your cargo, with great savings on your shipping costs.

 The Port of Tokyo is still one of the most important port facilities in Japan, both in passengers and containers, but its small depth has limited, in the last years, the number of vessels berthing.
 Despite this, this port handled 4 million TEUs, thanks to its 15 berths with a total 4479 meters of quays.
 The port has four terminals: (Oil terminal, Aomi terminal, Shinagawa terminal and Kamigumi-Tokyo terminal), 2 foodstuff terminal, 5 general cargo terminals and 2 Ro-Ro terminals, with a storage capacity of 22000 cars.

+The Port of Osaka is just 10 km away from the city of the same name, and is considered the main logistic hub in the west of Japan.
+It has terminals for both containers and passenger ferries.
 Besides the six berths at Sakishima (Nanko), it currently has a new operations base located in the Yumeshima area, which incorporated an additional terminal with a quay length of 1350 meters.
 This provides multimodal load/unload services; special load services and Ro-Ro, handling a total of around 90000 tons of freight.